BibekanandaBariki/NeoFace/README.md

 ## Default SuperAdmin Credentials

-- Email: bibekbariki786@gmail.com
+- Email: YOUR_SUPERADMIN_EMAIL_HERE
-- Password: Attitude321@11
+- Password: Set via SUPERADMIN_PASSWORD environment variable
+- Note: You will be prompted to change the password on first login

 ## Project Structure